SOUTHWATER ROYALS FC

 F.A. - No players under 6 are per permitted to play in a match of any kind, but are permitted to attend our Under 6's Development Coaching

 Try to get a large enough squad and helpers to allow you to field 2 teams.
-This will help enormously by giving you the opportunity to match players by ability which will help them learn and develop their football better.
+(Remember the League stipulated MAXIMUM number of players allowed to register) This will help enormously by giving you the opportunity to match players by ability, into appropriate groups which will help them learn and develop their football better.

-If you need more players speak to the Management Committee, they will be able to advertise your requirements on the Royals website and the official League website.
+If you need more players speak to the Management Committee, they will be able to advertise your requirements on the Royals website, the official League website and social media accounts.
+We have worked hard to establish a recognised brand and identity for the club, therefore advertising must only be published by the SMC Media Coordinator.

 Team Structures – Management

 It is not possible to do everything on your own, you will need some help, the more help you can drum up from the parents the better.
-Try to get a couple of parents to help with the coaching (ideally get them to gain their F.A.
-Level 1 qualification).
+Try to get a couple of parents to help with the coaching, they will have to complete their online FA Playmaker qualification, as per the current FA Charter Standard Club requirements.

 You will also need a Team Rep as an additional point of contact for the team.
 The role of this person is to assist the coaching team with off the field duties and to be a point of contact for the parents.
 Your team representative would ideally be another child’s parent, although many team representatives are the managers partners this does mean that you tend to have holidays at the same time and may make your team representative less approachable is a parent wishes to discuss concerns of a sensitive nature.